Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "I mean, I don't mind at all.
 I'd like to learn more about **you**, too."

-Mythra took over, surprised, with a little [blushy-crushy](./96_heart_to_heart.html#blushy-crushy), "Wh-**what's that supposed to mean?** I don't see how I'm any different from her, really."
+Just when Mythra took over, she felt somewhat [blushy-crushy](./96_heart_to_heart.html#blushy-crushy), her hearts racing fast as she stuttered, "Wh-**what's that supposed to mean?** I don't see how I'm any different from her, really."

-Scratching his head, Rex voiced the difference he saw, "Really?
-You can certainly be more- **touchy** sometimes..."
+Scratching his head, Rex voiced the difference he noticed, "Really?
+You can certainly be more... **touchy** sometimes..."

 "**W-well, that's just who I am!
 What do you expect me to do?!**"

 "You see what I mean?"

 "Tzk!
 Errrrgghhh...
-What's **that** smile for?!"
+What's **that** smile for?!" she lashed out at him.

 "No, I just thought... it's been **fun**... lately.
 A lot's happened since meeting Pyra.
 And- now I've met you too!"